corsairmarks/penal_colony_enhanced/mod/README.md

 * `decision_penal_colony` decision to enact a Penal Colony
 * `col_penal` Penal Colony designation
-* `penal_colony` static modifier
+* `penal_colony` static modifier for Penal Colonies

+And it overrides three scripted triggers related to capitol buildings:

+* `has_upgraded_capital`
+* `has_major_upgraded_capital`
+* `has_fully_upgraded_capital`

 This mod is incompatible with other mods that want to also overwrite these same game objects.
+It works with other mods that alter built-in buildings or jobs - the new capitol building is implemented without any building file overwrites.
+If other mods also attempt to change the script for checking whether advanced buildings are allowed to be constructed, a compatibility patch should be straightforward.

 Built for Stellaris version 3.2.\* "Herbert."
 Not compatible with achievements.